 Before you do anything else, take stock of your situation by asking your members what they feel they want to do by using our Return to Rehearsal survey.

-To help you make informed decisions in the best interests of your group, we've also assembled a resource page with links to various research and guidance on COVID-19 and musical activity.
+To help you make informed decisions in the best interests of your group, we've also assembled a resource page with links to various research and guidance on COVID-19 and musical activity, and you can also watch our webinar on Covid-19: what does the medical evidence mean for your group?

 Some groups are now looking at running all their activity online for the rest of the year.
 So how do you keep your online rehearsals fresh and your members engaged?
 We’ve created step-by-step guides on how Zoom works and how to use it for instrumental and vocal rehearsals online.